-One of the main reasons people opt for traffic school is to mask their moving traffic violation.
+One of the main reasons people opt for traffic school is to mask their moving traffic violations.
 By hiding their traffic violation, the driver can prevent the point from showing up on his or her driving record.
-Keep in mind that completing traffic school masks your point from showing up on your public driving record but the DMV still tracks the original citation (one reason is to monitor your traffic school eligibility).
+Keep in mind that completing traffic school masks your point from showing up on your public driving record.
+However, the DMV still tracks the original citation (one reason is to monitor your traffic school eligibility).

 If the point does show up on your driving record, it likely because you were not eligible for traffic school or you didn’t complete traffic school, then it’s highly probable that your car insurance rates will go up.
 Usually, you should always opt for and finish traffic school when given the opportunity.